tekap404/ShadowDef/README.md

 # ShadowDef
-This is the official code for paper 'Shadow defense against gradient inversion attack in federated learning'. (coming soon)
+This is the official code for paper 'Shadow defense against gradient inversion attack in federated learning'.
+Pretrained checkpoints, attack code, user instruction will be updated after paper acceptance.